ZhenwenZhang/Slot_Filling/README.md

 This repo mainly summary latest research advances on semantic slot filling.

+---

+Note, this repo will not be updated!

 # Performance

 #### Note: these results from ATIS dataset.